tlepple/data_origination_workshop/workshop1_revisit.md

 ---

-This setup script will build a single node platform that will set up a local S3a compliant object store, install a local SQL database, install a single node Apache Iceberg processing engine and lay the groundwork for the support of our Apache Iceberg tables and catalog.
+This setup script built a single node platform that set up a local S3a compliant object store, install a local SQL database, install a single node Apache Iceberg processing engine and lay the groundwork for the support of our Apache Iceberg tables and catalog.

   ---
 ####  Object Storage Notes: